-After preliminary remarks the four guests split up into different rooms to conduct seminars for the students.
-I managed to see bits of all four sessions and was immediately impressed by the level of coaching but even more impressed when each of the pros went to their respective instruments and ripped off the most difficult passage of whatever the poor student was struggling with at the moment.
+After preliminary remarks, the four guests split up into different rooms to conduct seminars for the students.
+I managed to observe bits of all four sessions and was immediately impressed by the level of coaching; I was even more impressed when each of the four went to their respective instruments and ripped off the most difficult passage of whatever the poor student was struggling with at the moment.
 This, I thought, was brilliant stuff.
-To be sure there were outstanding people on the UNM faculty but nothing compared to the coaching and playing I was observing.
+To be sure, there were outstanding people on the UNM faculty, but nothing compared to the coaching and playing I was observing.
 It would only get better.

 What is chamber music?
 The genre traces its roots back to the middle ages when instruments were largely used to accompany singers.
 Over the next several centuries compositions, both sacred and secular (secular as in not based on religious text), were written for small groups of instruments.
-At the same time playing instruments among friends and family in the home also grew in popularity.
-The high point of chamber music writing began with classical composers such as Haydn, Mozart and Beethoven.
-It continued in the 19th century with romantic era composers like Brahms and Tchaikovsky and on into the 20th century with works by Stravinsky, Schoenberg, Hindemith and more.
+At the same time, playing instruments among friends and family in the home also grew in popularity.
+The high point for chamber music writing began with classical composers such as Haydn, Mozart and Beethoven.
+It continued in the 19th century with romantic era composers like Brahms and Tchaikovsky, and on into the 20th century with works by Stravinsky, Schoenberg, Hindemith, and more.
 It continues to this day.
-In terms of instrumentation chamber music is usually scored for less than 10 players and most often makes use of piano and string instruments (violin, viola, cello and infrequently bass).
-Wind instruments—both woodwinds and brass—are often scored for as well.
+In terms of instrumentation, chamber music is usually scored for less than 10 players and most often makes use of piano and string instruments (violin, viola, cello and infrequently bass).
+Compositions for wind instruments—both woodwinds and brass—are also common.

-Back to school: the following year I took a chamber music class with Dr. Susan Patrick and immersed myself in the works on the required list.
+Back to school.
+The following year I took a chamber music class with Dr. Susan Patrick and immersed myself in the works on the required list.
 I bought multiple records (yes, records) of the best pieces and memorized them.
-I came to believe—and still do—that many of the great composers saved their best stuff for smaller chamber works and no surprise given that keyboard was the primary instrument for practically all of them.
+I came to believe—and still do—that many of the great composers saved their best stuff for smaller chamber works, and no surprise given that keyboard was the primary instrument for practically all of them.
 Today, decades later, I continue to listen to recordings of chamber music almost daily.
 Here is a list of my personal favorite works and favorite recordings.
-I’ve chosen the pieces carefully wary of flagging attention spans due to an overdose of social media and technology overwhelm.
-But you’ll find that all are beautiful works that will handsomely reward taking the time to listen.
+I’ve chosen the pieces carefully, wary of flagging attention spans due to an overdose of social media and technology overwhelm.
+You’ll find that all are beautiful works that handsomely reward any time spent listening.

 Mendelssohn Octet for Strings in E-flat, Op.
 20

 Felix Mendelssohn’s string octet in e-flat was written when the composer was just 16 years old.
 The work calls for two string quartets but the scoring is closer to that of a string orchestra.
-The four movements are filled with beautiful melodies, clever invention, and clever orchestration.
-This is one of my very favorite chamber works and the recording on the Phillips label with the Italian group I Musici is phenomenal.
+The four movements are filled with beautiful melodies and clever orchestration.
+This is one of my very favorite chamber works and the recording on the Phillips label with the Italian group, I Musici, is phenomenal.
 Also look for the recording by the Cleveland and Meliora Quartets on Telarc.

 Beethoven’s Op.
-130 is the second of five late works that set a standard for string quartet writing that has never been surpassed.
-Breaking with the convention of four movements Beethoven caps off Op.
+130 is the second of five late works by the composer that set a standard for string quartet writing that has never been surpassed.
+Breaking with the convention of four movements, Beethoven caps off Op.
 130 with a monumental sixth movement called “Grosse Fuge,” or great fugue.
 If not familiar, the fugue is a musical form based on theme and imitation that has existed since the early Baroque.
 It was usually intended for keyboard and made justly famous by J.S.
 Bach.
-But at the end of his life when Beethoven was completely deaf and slowly dying from syphilitic complications, the composer took the form and launched it far beyond the conventions of his time giving us glimpses of harmonies and writing that wouldn’t be heard again for almost a century.
-Hearing the Grosse Fuge for the first time is often shocking to the listener because the work is so dissonant and filled with driving, seemingly unstoppable rhythms--not unlike Stravinsky’s Rite of Spring.
-I think it’s curious that Beethoven chose to write his great fugue not for large orchestra but as the last movement of a string quartet.
+But at the end of his life, when Beethoven was completely deaf and dying from syphilitic complications, the composer took the form and launched it far beyond the conventions of his time, giving us glimpses of harmonies that wouldn’t be heard again for almost a century.
+Hearing the Grosse Fuge for the first time is often shocking to the listener because the work is so dissonant and filled with driving, seemingly unstoppable rhythms–not unlike Stravinsky’s Rite of Spring.
+I think it’s curious that Beethoven chose to write his great fugue not for large orchestra, but as the last movement of a string quartet.
 You should also know that the Grosse Fuge was so controversial and poorly received that Beethoven actually withdrew it from the work after its first performance and wrote an alternate finale for the piece.
 He would never hear the work in its finished form as it was first performed a month after his death.
-Although the Grosse Fuge was published as a separate work it is usually now performed as part of the original composition.
+Although the Grosse Fuge was published as a separate work, it is usually now performed as part of the original composition.
 I own several different recordings of the late Beethoven quartets but the versions by the Julliard Quartet and the Alban Berg Quartet are personal favorites.

-If I had to convince anyone of the merits of chamber music Schubert’s “Death and the Maiden” Quartet would be it.
+If I had to convince anyone of the merits of chamber music, Schubert’s string quartet, “Death and the Maiden” would be it.
 I can’t think of a more tragically beautiful and engaging chamber work that immediately grips the full attention of the listener.
 Schubert’s story is all the more remarkable.
-In a short lifespan of less than 32 years the composer wrote over 600 songs, nine complete symphonies, various works for the church, opera, and a large collection of chamber works and solo piano music.
-In particular the last five years of his life are unparalleled in terms of creative musical output.
-His string quartet No. 14 is my favorite.
-Schubert wrote the work in March of 1824 after a serious illness realizing that he was dying.
-The piece is named for the theme and variations of the second movement taken from a lied (song) of the same name the composer wrote in 1817.
-But the theme of death can be felt throughout the work in terms of the key--d-minor--and the intensity and pathos of the writing.
-As for recordings, the versions by the Tokyo Quartet and Emerson Quartet are both outstanding.
+In a short lifespan of less than 32 years, the composer wrote over 600 songs, nine symphonies, various works for the church, opera, and a large collection of chamber works and solo piano music.
+In particular, the last five years of his life are unparalleled in terms of creative musical output.
+His string quartet No. 14 was composed during that period.
+Schubert wrote the piece in March of 1824 after a serious illness, realizing that he was dying.
+The work is named for the theme and variations of the second movement taken from a lied (song) of the same name written in 1817.
+The theme of death can be felt throughout the work in terms of the key–d-minor–and the intensity and pathos of the writing.
+As for recordings, the versions by the Tokyo Quartet and the Emerson Quartet are both outstanding.
 A must listen!

 Stravinsky: Octet for Winds

-As a former trumpet player I had to include a non-string piece in the list and this was an easy choice.
+As a former trumpet player, I had to include a non-string piece in the list and this was an easy choice.
 Stravinsky’s wind octet was completed in 1923 and scored for flute, clarinet (in A and B-flat), two bassoons, two trumpets, tenor trombone, and bass trombone.
-The work marks the beginning of the composer’s departure from what is now called the “Russian primitivism” of his early career to “neoclassicism” in which Stravinsky made use of harmonies, form and melodies from the classical period.
+The work marks the beginning of the composer’s departure from what is now called the “Russian primitivism” of his early career to “neoclassicism,” when Stravinsky made use of harmonies, form, and melodies from the classical period.
 The composer conducted the premiere of the octet in October 1923 with immediate strong criticism from press and fellow composers alike.
 The press called it “a mess of 18th-century mannerisms.”
 But to listen to the work now is to marvel at Stravinsky’s invention and ability to make use of older forms while remaining completely true to his own musical identity.

 Ravel: String Quartet